Safe Medication Disposal for Households

 The best option is to take your medications to a nearby collection location.

-Remember keep all medications in a safe, secure place in your home out of reach of children and pets.
-If you cannot ensure that there will be no unauthorized or accidental use of the medications (including controlled substances such as fentanyl, oxycodone, etc.) by children or others, it is best to dispose of them as soon as possible.
+Remember to keep all medications in a safe, secure place in your home out of reach of children and pets.
+It is best to properly dispose of medications (including controlled substances such as fentanyl, oxycodone, etc.) to ensure they will not be used in an unauthorized or accidental manner.
 Follow the instructions on the package or use one of the collection options below.

 - The Department of Health (DOH) has placed collection boxes in select police stations.
 To find a collection box near you go to the NYS DOH 'Medication Drop Boxes by County' webpage (link leaves DEC website).